CynthiaGodoy/21-and-Over/README.md

 ## Project Description

 An **Age Verification Popup (Age-Gate)** in which a user must indicate that they are 21 or older to access the contents on the website.
 Googlebots should  still be able to read the first page for SEO.
 If a user is under 18 they will be redirected to a page indicating that they cannot view the content on the page.
 If a user is 21 or older they will be directed directly to the homepage.
 Cookies have been used so that a return user does not have to verify if they are 21 or older.
-Learn more at [w3schools for Cookies](https://www.w3schools.com/js/js_cookies.asp) and [w3schools for Javascript Comparison Operators](https://www.w3schools.com/js/js_comparisons.asp)
+Learn more at [w3schools for Cookies](https://www.w3schools.com/js/js_cookies.asp).

+## Discussions
-Google will begin to ban 3rd party cookies in 2023 learn more straight from the source (blog.google)[https://blog.google/products/chrome/updated-timeline-privacy-sandbox-milestones/]
+1. Google will begin to ban 3rd party cookies in 2023 learn more straight from the source (blog.google)[https://blog.google/products/chrome/updated-timeline-privacy-sandbox-milestones/] but these are not considered 3rd Party tracking to enter a website.
+3rd party cookies are used primarily for targeting ads.

-**Recommend not using window.prompt since alone since it is unable to be styled using CSS.
+2. [Window.prompt](https://www.w3schools.com/jsref/met_win_prompt.asp) cannot be styled using CSS so it was not used in this project.

+3. Using [Comparison Operators](https://www.w3schools.com/js/js_comparisons.asp) is a great way to take this a step further if you wish to have users enter their exact birthday or age using a <form>.

 ## Demo Video
 [Age-Gate.webm](https://user-images.githubusercontent.com/99221047/203401593-7fe0cbc7-60d5-430d-ab0c-54151e119c40.webm)